Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting: Introduction

-This article addresses the long-standing challenge of how to preserve the underlying structures when numerically discretizing the GENERIC system in practice.
-Although in recent years this topic has attracted increasing attention~\cite{Morrison2017,Portillo2017,Krueger2016,Krueger2011}, to the best of our knowledge, there are no such numerical integrators in the literature.
-Unlike common approaches that are based on exact energy conservation, we propose in this article a framework to \mbox{construct} structure-preserving integrators for dissipative systems, i.e., \mbox{GENERIC} integrators (also known as metriplectic integrators~\cite{Morrison1986,Morrison1984,Kaufman1984,Grmela1984} in the literature), based on splitting the reversible and irreversible dynamics, focusing on linearly damped systems.
+This article addresses the long-standing challenge of how to preserve the underlying structures when numerically discretizing GENERIC systems in practice.
+Although in recent years, this topic has attracted increasing attention~\cite{Morrison2017,Portillo2017,Krueger2016,Krueger2011}, to the best of our knowledge, there are no such numerical integrators in the literature.
+Unlike common approaches that are based on exact energy conservation, we propose in this article a framework to construct structure-preserving integrators for dissipative systems, i.e., GENERIC integrators (also known as metriplectic integrators~\cite{Morrison1986,Morrison1984,Kaufman1984,Grmela1984,Kraus2017} in the mathematical literature), based on splitting the reversible and irreversible dynamics.
+The topic of structure-preserving integrators for GENERIC/metriplectic systems is the counterpart and generalization of the theory of symplectic integrators for Hamiltonian systems.